 Coordinated entry systems allow CoCs to coordinate program participant intake, assessment, and provision of referrals.
-The system covers a set geographic area, can be easily accessed by individuals and families experiencing homelessness or at-risk of homelessness seeking housing
+The system covers a set geographic area, can be easily accessed by

 Any community can implement a coordinated entry system regardless of geography, housing resources, service availability, or unique community makeup.
 Communities can successfully create and operate coordinated entry with patience, persistence, testing, and revisions.